The Interconnected Legacy of Goethe in Nature, Science and Humanity

 - Feb 8

-- 4 min read
+- 5 min read

-There are writers, philosophers and scientists who, over the course of my life, have made a deep and resounding impression.
-Their truth and wisdom has always shone bright, rising high above the clatter and the greed of our modern day world.
-One of them is Johann Wolfgang von Goethe who stands as a towering figure whose ideas continue to shape how I understand the world around me.
-His work crosses the boundaries of literature, science, and philosophy, revealing a deep respect for nature and humanity’s role within it.
-Goethe’s vision was not fragmented but holistic, emphasising the connections between all living things and the environment they inhabit.
-In this little post, I hope to explore how Goethe’s insights remain relevant today, offering lessons that blend art, science, and ethical living for the new world we are birthing.
+So first, let's explore the work of Johann Wolfgang von Goethe who stands as a towering figure in ecological, scientific and art history and whose ideas continue to shape how we understand the world around us today.
+His work crosses the boundaries of literature, science, and philosophy, revealing a deep respect for nature and revealing humanity’s role within it.
+What drew me most to Goethe was that his vision was never fragmented but always holistic, emphasising the importance of connection between all living things and the environment they inhabit.
+In many ways it is similar to the views held by the indigenous tribes of this planet, views that I hope this we will all re-connect to in the new world that we are building.

 The Web Of Life - Goethe’s Holistic View of Nature.